Star Trek Beyond: Plot

 The Enterprise survivors power up the Franklin and launch her in pursuit of Krall.
-Theorizing the swarm's system may be vulnerable to high frequencies such as VHF or radio; they jam and destroy the swarm by broadcasting the song "Sabotage" by the Beastie Boys.
+Theorizing the swarm's system may be vulnerable to high frequencies such as VHF or radio; they jam and destroy the swarm by broadcasting the song "Sabotage" by the Beastie Boys (Note: Previously heard in Star Trek (2009).).
 Krall is chased by the Franklin through Yorktown.
 Uhura, Kirk, and Scotty discover from the Franklins logs that Krall is Balthazar Edison, Franklins former captain.
 A pre-Federation human soldier, Edison rejected the Federation's principles of unity and cooperation with former enemies like the Xindi and the Romulans.
 When he and his crew were stranded on Altamid by a wormhole, the survivors used the extinct natives' technology to prolong their lives at the cost of the others, and repurposed the ancient race's dormant mining drone workers into the swarm.
 Thinking the Federation had abandoned them, Edison planned to destroy the Federation and resume galactic conflict.
 Kirk pursues Edison into Yorktowns ventilation system, where Edison activates the bioweapon.
 Before it can spread, Kirk ejects it and Edison into space, where the weapon disintegrates Edison.
 Using a commandeered alien ship, Spock and McCoy save Kirk moments before he is also blown into space.

 In the aftermath, Commodore Paris closes the files of Captain Edison and the USS Franklin crew.
-Though offered the promotion to vice admiral, Kirk decides to remain as a captain with his love of adventure restored; Spock, after finding a photograph of Ambassador Spock's Enterprise crew, chooses to remain in Starfleet and renews his relationship with Uhura.
+Though offered the promotion to vice admiral, Kirk decides to remain as a captain with his love of adventure restored; Spock, after receiving a photograph of Ambassador Spock's Enterprise crew, chooses to remain in Starfleet and renews his relationship with Uhura.
 On Kirk's recommendation, Jaylah is accepted into Starfleet Academy.
 As the crew celebrates Kirk's birthday, they watch the construction of their new ship, the USS Enterprise-A, and resume their mission.